dsmurfin/OTPKit/README.md

     // add this module to all points with this address producer.addModule(module, toPoint: address)

-} catch let error as?
-OTPPointValidationError {
+} catch let error as OTPPointValidationError {

     // handle error
     print(error.logDescription)